jackc/pgx/README.md

 # Pgx

-Pgx is a a pure Go database connection library designed specifically for PostgreSQL.
+Pgx is a pure Go database connection library designed specifically for PostgreSQL.
 Pgx is different from other drivers such as [pq](http://godoc.org/github.com/lib/pq) because, while it can operate as a database/sql compatible driver, pgx is primarily intended to be used directly.